daayaorg/DaayaWebsite/content/programs.md

 ![](/image18.jpg)
 ![](/image19.jpg)

 # Other Programs
+We are helping <b>Kuongola Library Initiative</b> project which is managed by Gloria Matekenya.
+Our goal is to spread the power of knowledge through books.

 We would be more than happy with our open arms and big heart to partner with any community in need and extend our support.
 Stay tuned for future events.